MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 > To apply this functionality, you have to own a [premium per-user plan with attended RPA](https://flow.microsoft.com/pricing/).

 > [!IMPORTANT]
-> By creating a new desktop flows connection, you allow Power Automate to create a Windows session on your machine to execute your desktop flows.
-Make sure you trust co-owners of your flows before using your connection in a cloud flow.
+> When you create a desktop flow connection, you allow Power Automate to create a Windows session on your machine to run your desktop flows.
+Make sure you trust co-owners of your flows before you use your connection in a flow.

 ## View list of machines